cpoliver/CV/src/cv.md

 #### Gamestec, Leeds – Lead Developer
 ##### *June 2014 – November 2014*

-* Orchestrating a team of highly-experienced .net developers as part of a huge legacy migration project
+_Orchestrating a team of experienced .net developers as part of a huge legacy migration project_

 * Creating code standards, guidelines and procedures for the development team
 * Replacing a 500+ class Data Access Layer using DDD concepts and EF6 Fluent Code-First
 * Adding dependency injection throughout the solution using Ninject and the Ninject.Conventions module